a-jaxell/guidernas-guide/README.md

 # guidernas-guide

 This is my exam project done in January 2024.
-It explores what it is like creating a fullstack app.

-Next.js, React, tailwindcss and daisyUI for frontend and Java and Springboot with a MySQL server for the backend.
+It consists of a Next.js frontend and an Springboot backend integrated with a MySql database.

-### Installation
+## Getting started

 This project requires Docker to containerize and run both backend and frontend in composition with `docker-compose`